 Remember the following points when putting together a balanced diet.

 First, determine the amount of calories you need in order to achieve your goals.
-There are a number of ways you can do this.
+There are a number of ways you can do this (or use our calorie calculator here).
 Here are three simple ways to determine your caloric intake for your diet.

 The easiest way to determine your base caloric intake is to multiply your bodyweight by 17.
 For example, if you weight 165 pounds, multipy 165 by 17 and you get a base caloric intake of 2,805.
 This will be your starting caloric intake to start your program.